-The @nested annotation can be applied to an aggregate data type (structure or union) and it indicates that the type does not require full code generation.
+The @nested annotation can be applied to an aggregate data type (structure or union) and it indicates that the type is not to be considered a 'top-level' type, and therefore does not require full code generation.
 For example, a nested type 'Foo' will not generate FooDataReader, FooDataWriter, and FooTypeSupport code.
 This can be helpful to reduce the volume of generated code.